 - Receive guidance on how to effectively support Dreamers and identify one or more positive changes that you and your unit start working on right now

-After completing the entire four-hour training, participants will have the opportunity to sign a pledge of confidentiality and support, and receive a decal and pin designating them official “Dreamer Allies.”
+After completing the entire four-hour training, participants have the opportunity to sign a pledge of confidentiality and support, and receive a decal and pin designating them official “Dreamer Allies.”
+The DWG is planning more Ally Trainings for Academic Year 2018-2019.

 Best Practices for Educators & Additional Educator Resources